Why learn Spanish?

 - In the USA, Spanish has become the unofficial second language

 We follow the new EDEXCEL specification for A-level Spanish.
-In Year 12, students study the culture, society, politics, world of work, tourism, festivals, music, media and of Spain and Spanish–speaking countries.
+In the first year of Sixth Form (Y12), students study the culture, society, politics, world of work, tourism, festivals, music, media and of Spain and Spanish–speaking countries.
 They also study a Spanish film in detail.
 A firm understanding of grammar is essential in Year 12 and dedicated grammar lessons are an integral part of the course.
 This enables girls to use Spanish independently and creatively.
 Increased contact with our foreign language assistant helps girls with their oral work and keeps them on top of current affairs.

 In Year 13, students study immigration, integration and multiculturalism, both within Spain and the Spanish-speaking world.
 They also study the history of Spain, including the Civil War, Franco’s dictatorship, the transition to democracy, the role of the monarchy and a Spanish novel.
 At the end of the course, students are assessed on their listening, speaking, reading, writing, translating and research abilities.
 The skills developed during the course prepare students thoroughly for academic life at university.
 Indeed, many of our students go on to combine Spanish with another subject at university, such as English, economics, marketing, history, European studies, politics, French, German, law and medicine.